netgrif/academy/docs/examples/embedded/embedded.md

 [comment]: <> (<img style="width:600px; " src="examples/wordpress/2.png"/>)

-Wordpress generic request application is runnable in [Demo](https://demo.netgrif.com/) or in your own instance of Netgrif Application Engine.
+Embedded survey application is runnable in [Demo](https://demo.netgrif.com/) or in your own instance of Netgrif Application Engine.
 To find out how to install NAE CE both locally or on the server follow [this tutorial](tutorials/nae-ce-starter.md).

 <a href="https://builder.netgrif.com/modeler?modelUrl=https://academy.netgrif.com/examples/embedded/survey.xml" target="_blank">Click here to launch the process in Builder</a>